Rodgrad/Nutrient-Finder-with-language-support-Google-translate-API/README.md

 # Note

-Google Translate API does have support for language detection, so you could use it to generate translate function srclang i exlang arguments.
+Google Translate API does have support for language detection, so you could use it to generate translate function srclang and exlang arguments.

 By the time I have finished I spend all mine Google API credit so images are in English, but here are some examples of some data acquired with Edamam Food API.

 ![GitHub Logo](/images/1.png)